What in the world is an argumentative research paper?!

 Day 9: Workshop Day so students have their instructor to guide them along in the hard work of research.

 Day 10: ANALYSIS AND INTERPRETATION–This is when students begin asking and answering “why?” and “how?” questions on their topic to think deeper and discover more.
-Students will explore the historical impact on a deeper level and write the rest of their essay.
+Students will explore the historical impact on a deeper level and write the rest of the essay.
 They will research and communicate answers to these questions: How did your event impact history over time?
 Why is this event important in history?
-Third, they will begin to develop their thesis and how to write a historical thesis statement.
+Third, they will begin to develop their historical thesis statement.
 Students will write multiple body paragraphs that support their thesis.

 Day 11: Workshop Day so students have their instructor to guide them along in the hard work of research.